BKWLD/asana-gitlab-bridge/README.md

 # Asana Gitlab Bridge

-Opinionated self-hosted tool that keeps GitLab in sync with Asana.
+Opinionated, self-hosted tool that keeps GitLab in sync with Asana.
 Uses Contentful as a CMS to setup the mapping between Asana and GitLab projects.
 Uses Slack to deliver notifications that an estimate is requested.
+Uses AWS + Serverless Framework to handle webhooks from services.

 ## How it works